FAQ

 Why the uranium mining project is called ‘Wings’?

-‘Wings’ project draws its name from the metaphor of wings, which symbolize the country’s aspiration for economic flight.
-The project itself will act as a catalyst for the takeoff of Namibian economy, allowing it to soar to new heights of development and prosperity.
-Furthermore, ‘Wings’ convey the idea that the project will inspire and uplift the Namibian people.
-It will create jobs and spur economic growth, ultimately building a brighter future for the nation.
+The ‘Wings’ project takes its name from the metaphor of wings, symbolizing the country’s aspirations for economic flight.
+The project itself will act as a catalyst for the take-off of the Namibian economy, enabling it to soar to new heights of development and prosperity.
+The ‘Wings’ also convey the idea that the project will inspire and uplift the Namibian people.
+It will create jobs and drive economic growth, ultimately building a brighter future for the nation.

-Will the noise of the mining operations disturb peace and quietness of the area?
+Will the noise of the mining operations disturb the peace and quietness of the area?

-As there are no blasting, excavations or any heavy machinery on the mine, the mining operation is very quiet.
+As there are no blasting, excavations or any heavy machinery on the mine, the mining operations are very quiet.

 Will the radioactive dust from the mining operation be a health hazard?

-The proposed mining method, In-situ Recovery (ISR), eliminates the possibility of radioactive dust generation at the mine site.
-There are no dry evaporation ponds in the ISR mining either.
-In-Situ Recovery makes use of wells/boreholes only, there is no dust, since the solutions move in a circuit-controlled pipes system.
-The ground surface is not disturbed at all and there is minimal rehabilitation needed once the mining is stopped.
+The proposed mining method, In-Situ Recovery (ISR), eliminates the possibility of radioactive dust generation within a mine site.
+There are no dry evaporation ponds used in the ISR mining either.
+In-Situ Recovery makes use of wells/ boreholes only, there is no dust, since solutions move in a circuit-controlled pipes system.
+The ground surface is not disturbed at all; and there is minimum rehabilitation needed once the mining is stopped.

-How weak is the acid concentration in acid solution used for ISR uranium mining?
+How weak is the acid concentration in the acid solution used for ISR uranium mining?

-Very weak solutions are used in ISR mining (about 5g/liter or 0.5%).
-The acidity index (pH) is maintained between level of 2-4, which corresponds to red wine, lemon and bananas acidity.
+Solutions used in ISR mining are very weak (about 5g/liter or 0.5%).
+The acidity index (pH) is maintained between level of 2-4, which corresponds to red wine, lemon, and bananas’ acidity.

 Does it take months for the mine to realize when one of the wells’ casing has been broken?

-Each injection well and each extraction well is fitted with a digital flowmeter monitor that informs the control room of the following: flow rate, acid content and in the case of an extraction well, flow rate and uranium content.
+Each injection well and each extraction well is fitted with a digital flowmeter monitor which provides the control room with the following information: flow rate, acid content and, in the case of an extraction well, flow rate and uranium content.

-The flow rate will immediately inform the control room of any fault.
-Operations on that line are stopped and repairs are done immediately.
+The flow rate signals any faults to the control room immediately.
+Operations within that line are stopped, and repairs are carried out promptly.

 Is leakage and cross contamination to other aquifers through broken casing in wells highly probable?

-This risk is very low as the achieved to date technical level of production and the organization of work in accordance with international safety standards allows to ensure control over any movement of solutions at all stages of production.
+This risk is very low, since currently achieved technical level of production and the organization of work in accordance with international safety standards ensures control over any movement of solutions at all stages of production.

 • Casing condition control is carried out from the beginning of well construction, and a special test to check casing integrity is provided during acceptance for operation readiness.

-• During operation, wells are checked for leakage by geophysical survey methods.
-The ISR wellfield area is surrounded by many strategically placed observation/monitoring wells through which potential leakage is monitored both in the same aquifer where mining is taking place, upper aquifer and lower aquifer.
+• During operation, wells are checked for leakage by means of geophysical survey methods.
+The ISR well-field area is surrounded by many strategically placed monitoring wells, through which potential leakage is monitored, not only in the aquifer where mining is taking place but also in the upper aquifer and the lower aquifer.
 Broken casings are immediately repaired.

 Radioactivity cannot be detected through the human senses.
-That is why it is important to monitor its level by means of special tests, especially if the natural radioactivity affects water resources.
+That is why it is important to monitor its level using special tests, especially if the natural radioactivity affects water resources.

 What are the results of water analyses of wells/boreholes located along the uranium sandstone deposits?

-Headspring collected water samples from a total of 249 boreholes from 2021, 2022, and 2023 respectively.
-Of this a total of 42 water samples (16.9%) were collected from Headspring exploration hydrogeological boreholes and a total of 207 water samples (83.1%) were collected from farmers’ boreholes within the respective EPLs.
+Headspring Investments collected water samples from a total of 249 boreholes.
+Of this a total of 42 water samples (16.9%) were collected from Headspring Investments’ exploration hydrogeological boreholes and a total of 207 water samples (83.1%) were collected from farmers’ boreholes within the respective EPLs.

 • Alpha activity concentration for farmers’ boreholes ranges from 0.010 to 0.285 Bq/kg.